Aikleong7/GeekOutGJ/README.md

 5. Shafa Reiko

 From isaac branch
-6. Someone

-this is a change to read me(from adib)
+this is a change to read me